greekfetacheese/zeus/readme.md

 **Zeus saves and loads its data from the current directory it exists, so if you want to move it move it with the entire folder**

-### Keeping backups
-All the data Zeus uses lives in the `data` folder, `account.data` keeps the private keys of your wallets encrypted, so its safe to copy it wherever you want.

 ## Supported Chains
 - Ethereum Mainnet